 The song has a positive message about finding inner peace through mentally transporting yourself from the negativity in the world and discovering a new space: “In search of an outer groove/You don’t have to move /You’ll find a place.”

-“Space Is The Place” is a track from Pleasure’s fifth album Future Now, which was released in 1979.
+“Space Is The Place” is a track from Pleasure’s fifth album Future Now, released in 1979.
 The song was penned by Nathaniel Phillips and percussionist Bruce Smith.
 The album also contains the band’s biggest hit “Glide.”
 There are also several other strong cuts on this impressive collection.

-The lineup for Pleasure when they recorded Future Now was the following: Nathaniel Phillips (bass, vocals); Bruce Carter (drums); Donald Hepburn (keyboards, vocals); Marlon “The Magician” McClain (guitar, backing vocals); Bruce Smith (percussion, backing vocals); Dennis Springer (tenor saxophone); Sherman Davis (lead vocals, backing vocals); Michael Hepburn (keyboards, vocals); and Tony Collins (trumpet, flugelhorn).
+The lineup for Pleasure, when they recorded Future Now, was the following: Nathaniel Phillips (bass, vocals); Bruce Carter (drums); Donald Hepburn (keyboards, vocals); Marlon “The Magician” McClain (guitar, backing vocals); Bruce Smith (percussion, backing vocals); Dennis Springer (tenor saxophone); Sherman Davis (lead vocals, backing vocals); Michael Hepburn (keyboards, vocals); and Tony Collins (trumpet, flugelhorn).
 And guitarist Douglas Lewis, who played on "Space Is The Place" and "Universal," would officially become a band member on Pleasure's next album Special Things (1980).

 Space Is the Place at Amazon